Contact Consumer Protection

 If you want to arrange funeral cover you could look at a pre-paid funeral plan, funeral insurance, or a funeral bond.
 But which one is best for you?

-The new campaign “Avoid a funeral rip-off” aims to inform Indigenous consumers about the different funeral products that are available.
+The new campaign “Avoid a funeral rip-off” aims to inform Aboriginal consumers about the different funeral products that are available.

 Funeral insurance is not savings.
 If you stop making payments you will lose your cover.
 And be aware you might end up paying a lot more than the actual cover you will get.